empireshades/command-line-thesaurus/README.md

 ![img](screen.png)

 I love the simplicity of being able to look up words using google's "define {word}" search feature, but sometimes don't want to cutover to a browser to do this.
-There was at one point an google define API which would have made implementing this a lot easier but it seems to have been de-commed so here we are.
+There was at one point a google define API which would have made implementing this a lot easier but it seems to have been de-commed so here we are.
 This core logic is a python script which leverages Requests to fetch and BeautifulSoup to parse.
 Terminal color output is supported as well.
 It is called via a shell script wrapper called "def" which I realize raises some potential conflicts with reserved words so feel free to rename.

 ## Dependencies
 * Python modules